usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 knowledge based authentication systems are difficult to quantify.
 However, knowledge based verification techniques are included as part of registration in this document suite.

-Biometric characteristics do not constitute secrets suitable for use in the conventional remote authentication protocols addressed in this document suite either.
-In the local authentication case (which is outside the scope of this document suite), where the claimant is observed by an attendant and uses a capture device controlled by the Verifier, authentication does not require that biometrics be kept secret.
-This document suite supports the use of biometrics to “unlock” multifactor authentication authenticators, to prevent repudiation of registration, and to verify that the same individual participates in all phases of the registration process.

 This document suite identifies minimum technical requirements for remotely authenticating users.
 Agencies may determine based on their risk